-Join our online masterclass on Wednesday June 23 at 6pm and find out how to select, pair and cook with cheese for your everyday needs or a special occasion.
+This class was broadcast live on Wednesday June 23 at 6pm.
+Find out how to select, pair and cook with cheese for your everyday needs or a special occasion.

 What's in the masterclass?